The Doughnut: Design

-The Doughnut is divided into three separate four-story structures, identical in design, and connected at the top and bottom.
+The Doughnut is divided into three separate four-storey structures, identical in design, and connected at the top and bottom.
 With a total floor area of 1500000 sqft, the building contains two circular blocks, internally divided by a 'street' covered in glass.
 Construction materials were primarily steel, aluminium, and stone, particularly granite and local limestone from the Cotswolds; designers incorporated recycled materials in the steelwork and the construction of desks.
 The design of the Doughnut was subsequently nominated for an award to "highlight improvements to the built and landscaped environment" given by Cheltenham's Civic Society.

 A circular walkway named The Street runs throughout the building.
 An open-air garden courtyard lies in the middle of the Doughnut; this garden is large enough to contain the Royal Albert Hall.
 The courtyard has a memorial to GCHQ staff who have been killed on active service; some five staff died in the War in Afghanistan.
 Below the garden are banks of supercomputers.
 The Doughnut is 70 ft high and 600 ft in diameter.
 Individual spaces in the Doughnut include the GCHQ archive holding 16 million historical artefacts, and the 24/7 operations centre where people working in "small 12-hour shifts monitor GCHQ systems and news bulletins."
 The 'Action On' programme enables the 24/7 staff to act "quickly and freely" to supply information to British Armed Forces to help their operations.
 The Doughnut's internet operations centre (INOC), is where "the best technical capabilities [are matched] with the most urgent operational requirements" according to Charles Moore who visited the Doughnut in 2014 for The Daily Telegraph.

 The structure of the Doughnut is designed to minimise any potential effect of a fire or a terrorist attack on the building; it also includes independent power generators which can supply power to the facilities in an emergency.
 About 1850 mi of fibre optics were installed in the Doughnut by British Telecom, and about 6000 mi of electrical wiring were used in the building.

 The Doughnut is surrounded by car and bicycle parking in concentric rings, guarded by a two-metre metal fence and half a dozen vehicle checkpoints.
 The Doughnut is served by an underground road.

 Facilities available to staff at the Doughnut include a 600-seat restaurant, cafes, shops, a gymnasium, and a prayer or quiet room.
-Exhibits from the history of GCHQ are displayed throughout the building, including the radios used by the Portland Spy Ring.
+Exhibits from the history of GCHQ are displayed throughout the building, including the radios used by the Portland spy ring.